Orkney has one of the most outstanding collections of First World War and Second World War remains, both above ground and under water.

 Recent survey work by Historic Environment Scotland and our partners on Orkney have shed new light on how much survives under water.
 The research shows that the condition of the wrecks is deteriorating and these important remains will not last forever.

-Latest news about our work at Scapa Flow, including the results of a public survey, can be found on the HES blog.
+News about our work at Scapa Flow, including the results of a public survey, can be found on the HES blog.